osburn-sharp/jerbil/README_TESTING.md

 # Jerbil Testing

 Testing is generally through rspec, development/test versions of the Jerbil server, and service mocks.
+Rspec 3.1.0 has been used for all tests

 ## Basic tests